St. Margaret's United Reformed Church - South Shields

 St Margaret’s Café

-Last Friday in each month, 10.30am until 1pm.
+Normally the last Friday of each month, from 10.30am until 1pm.
+Please check with Carol.

 www.stmargaretsurc.org.uk